All Saints Catholic High School, Sheffield: Admissions

 The All Saints Catholic High School serves boys and girls between the ages of eleven and eighteen.
 Currently, there are approximately 1,300 pupils along with 114 teaching staff and 64 support staff.
-Both the school and integrated Sixth Form are oversubscribed each year, with around three students applying for each place.

 History

 De la Salle College was a direct grant grammar school from 1946 until 1976.
 It was located on Scott Road, in the suburb of Pitsmoor.
 The area is now a housing estate, featuring names that remember the past use of the site such as College Close and De la Salle Drive.
 The college was used in the war by the Royal Air Force as a barrage balloon unit headquarters for defending Sheffield from aerial attack.

 The school in its present form was founded in September 1976 with the merger of De la Salle College (a grammar school) and St. Paul's school (on the current site).
 In 1983, the De la Salle site was closed and, along with the closure of St. Peter's RC school, many pupils and staff moved to the All Saints site.

-The Headteacher at the time was Mr. J. P. Kelly, who remained at his post for the next twenty-five years before retiring.
-He was replaced by Mr. R. Sawyer, who stepped down from service at the end of the 2012/13 academic year.
-In September 2013, the school's Headteacher was Mrs. Clare Scott, who stepped down from service at the end of the 2016/17 academic year to retire.
-As of September 2017, the school's new Headteacher is Mr. Sean Pender.
+The school's headteachers have been J. P. Kelly (1976–c.
+2001), Robert Sawyer (c.
+2001–2013), Clare Scott (2013–2017), and Sean Pender (2017 – present).

 All Saints Catholic High School is currently situated on Granville Road (A6135), next to The Sheffield College in Sheffield.

+Stabbing

+At 12:17 GMT on 3 February 2025, police were called to the school after 15-year-old student Harvey Willgoose was fatally stabbed with a hunting knife.
+Emergency medical responders, including an air ambulance, attended at the school, which was in lockdown and had been cordoned off by police.
+Willgoose died shortly before 16:00.

+On 28 April, 15-year-old Mohammed Umar Khan admitted killing Willgoose, but denied murder.
+He was found guilty of murder on 8 August.
+On 22 October, Mrs Justice Ellenbogen sentenced Khan to life imprisonment with a minimum term of 16 years, while also lifting reporting restrictions that had prohibited his identification.